0xVR/OrionRT/README.md

-# TensorPool
+# OrionRT

-TensorPool is a lightweight C++17 runtime allocator designed for workloads with static execution graphs, such as deep-learning inference pipelines.
+OrionRT is a lightweight C++17 runtime allocator designed for workloads with static execution graphs, such as deep-learning inference pipelines.
 It performs lifetime analysis over a sequence of operations and assigns each tensor a physical memory region using planned reuse.
 This reduces allocation overhead and